-Once the original shard picks the block containing the latest endorsement history from the last shard in the endorsement order, its nodes would confirm the pre-execution of that finalized block and roll back (i.e., discard) the conflicting \emph{prepared} ones.
-Note that the original shard can pick any latest endorsement history.
-Even if the last shard has forks, different endorsement history will backtrack to the same original block because the existing but unknown honest shards make the same decision.
-(ReviewerA-O2 - if the last shard is corrupted)
+Once the original shard selects the block containing the latest endorsement history from the last shard in the endorsement order, the original shard's nodes would confirm the pre-execution of that finalized block and roll back (i.e., \emph{discard}) the conflicting \emph{prepared} ones.

-As shown in Figure~\ref{fig1}, block $A_2'$ is proposed by shard $0$ (i.e., endorsed by shard $0$) and endorsed by block $B_3$, then block $B_3$ is endorsed by $C_4'$ or $C_4''$.
-In this case, block $A_2'$ collects 3 endorsements, the honest nodes in shard $2$ transmit the block $C_4'$ or $C_4''$ containing the accumulated endorsement history to shard $0$.
-Then the nodes in shard $0$ confirm block $A_2'$'s pre-execution and consider the blocks from $A_2''$ to be discarded.
-Finally, newly proposed prepared blocks in shard $0$ can only be the child blocks of $A_2'$.
+As shown in Figure~\ref{fig1}, block $A_2'$ is prepared by $Shard_0$ (i.e., endorsed by $Shard_0$) and endorsed by block $B_3$, then block $B_3$ is endorsed by $C_4'$ or $C_4''$.
+Block $A_2'$ is finalized since it is endorsed by all shards within the endorsement group.
+Then, the honest nodes in $Shard_2$ transmit block $C_4'$ or $C_4''$ containing the accumulated endorsement history to $Shard_0$.
+Note that the nodes in $Shard_0$ can select either block $C_4'$ or $C_4''$ since both finalize block $A_2'$.
+This safe finalization stems from honest $Shard_1$'s consistent endorsement of $Shard_0$'s blocks.
+Without loss of generality, $Shard_0$ selects block $C_4'$, then the nodes in $Shard_0$ confirm block $A_2'$'s pre-execution and consider the blocks from $A_2''$ to be discarded.
+Finally, newly prepared blocks in $Shard_0$ can only be the child of block $A_2'$.